Blendify/blender-manual/blender_docs/manual/render/eevee/bloom.rst

 Bloom is a post-process effect that diffuses very bright pixels.
 This mimics what happens inside a real camera.

-This allows to have a better sense of what the actual intensities of the pixels are.
+This allows a better sense of what the actual intensities of the pixels are.

 Settings